popova-mariia/tp/docs/DeveloperGuide.md

         - **Result:** No patient will be displayed because neither patient matches both keywords simultaneously.
 * If no patients match the keywords, an appropriate message is displayed to the user.

+#### Highlighting Matches

+* After search results are displayed, the **matching portions** of the names are **highlighted**.
+* Highlighting is case-insensitive and works even for partial matches.
+    * Example: Searching for `find -n ann` will highlight "Ann" in "Annabelle" and "Johann".

+This improves usability by helping users quickly spot the relevant matches in the results list.

 #### **Key Classes & Logic**